MauricioUyaguari/alloy/build-sample/README.md

 To release:
 1. Run `mvn release:prepare release:perform -Prelease`
+  - If the command fails, run `mvn release:rollback`
 2. Access https://oss.sonatype.org/#stagingRepositories
 3. Select the repository and click on `Close`
 4. Check the `Activity` tab to check that all validations pass